danwardvs/PHI-APP/README.md

 # PHI-APP
-An app for the Computer Science Club at Wilfrid Laurier University
+An App designed for the Computer Science Club at Wilfrid Laurier University.